 Scenario Two (S2): Illustrates the evaluation criteria for a wetland restoration project that benefits a residential neighborhood as well as critical Infrastructure facilities downstream of the wetland restoration project.
-Mitigation of risk to critical lifeline infrastructure provides a significant enhancement to overall risk mitigation and, therefore, increases the project's RBS Risk Mitigation Score.
+Mitigation of risk to critical lifeline infrastructure provides a significant enhancement to overall risk mitigation and, therefore, increases the project's RBS.

-Just as we saw in the \$1 example, for \$2 the AOB is determined to identify total beneficiaries or persons receiving a mitigation benefit from the project.
+Just as we saw in the S1 example, for S2 the AOB is determined to identify total beneficiaries or persons receiving a mitigation benefit from the project.
 In this case, in addition to wetland restoration reducing the flood risk to the residential neighborhood, the project also reduces flood risk for nearby critical lifeline infrastructure facilities.
-In \$2 this includes a downstream wastewater treatment plant and a downstream roadway bridge, and neighboring residential areas served by this critical lifeline infrastructure.
+In S2 this includes a downstream wastewater treatment plant and a downstream roadway bridge, and neighboring residential areas served by this critical lifeline infrastructure.

-The figure below Figure 107 illustrates the determination of the AOB for the S2 wetland restoration project.
+Figure 107 illustrates the determination of the AOB for the S2 wetland restoration project.